 PUBS ON THE TRAIL 2017

-New Brighton’s hidden gem for ale enthusiast with 6 Cask Ales on tap at all times.
+New Brighton’s hidden gem for ale enthusiast’s with 6 Cask Ales on tap at all times.
 Located on New Brighton’s recently transformed promenade, enjoy your pint and salty sea air in their great beer garden.
-On our first trail the sun was belting down and sitting outside in their beer garden with a cold ale was just what dreams are make of.
+On our first trail the sun was belting down and sitting outside in their beer garden with a cold ale was just what dreams are made of.

 A Real Ale pub in the heart of Hoylake, another with a gorgeous beer garden, a delicious new menu, sports and live music.

-The quintessential British Country pub, small rooms make you feel and traditional features make you feel you’ve gone back in time.
+The quintessential British Country pub, small rooms and traditional features make you feel you’ve gone back in time.
 This little pubs serves great food and a good selection of ales.
 This pub has a car park too.